IET-OU/cloudengine/static_pages/privacy.md

 ## 1. Who we are ##

-3	The Open University is the data controller in relation to the processing activities described below.
+<del>3	</del>The Open University is the data controller in relation to the processing activities described below.
 This means that the Open University decides why and how your personal information is processed.
 Where this document refers to “we”, “our” or “us” below, unless it mentions otherwise, it’s referring to The Open University.